smb374/my-async-rs/book/src/pre/async_in_rust.md

 # Async in Rust

 Async in Rust is simple and complex at the same time.
-If you're the user, you can simply do the following stuff as an async 101:
+If you're the user, you can do the following stuff as an async 101:

 ```rust